• Skip to main content

 Sling TV

-Sling TV is the best deal for most people because it’s the lowest price around for a mix of news coverage, entertainment and sports channels.
+Sling TV is the best deal to watch CNN for most people.
+That’s because it is the lowest price around for a mix of news coverage, entertainment and sports channels.

-Sling Orange has 31 channels, including CNN, ESPN, A&E, BBC America and Lifetime.
+Sling Orange has 31 channels, including CNN, Comedy Central, Disney Channel, ESPN, A&E, BBC America and Lifetime.

-The Sling Blue plan has 41 channels including CNN, Discovery, Fox News, NFL Network, AMC, FX, HLN, Lifetime, TLC, TNT and MSNBC.
+The Sling Blue plan has 41 channels including BET, Cartoon Network, CNN, Discovery, Fox News, NFL Network, AMC, FX, HLN, Lifetime, SyFy, TLC, TNT and MSNBC.

 You will get 50 hours of Cloud DVR space as part of your subscription.
 Sling TV also lets you use your account credentials to sign in to more than 22 apps on your Roku and other streaming devices.